 - Delete - To delete an entire connection and all its actions, you must deauthorize it first.
-After deauthorization, any automation using an action associated with this connection is disabled.
+After deauthorization, any automation using an action associated with this connection is deactivated.
 After the system deletes the connection, it removes all associated actions from other automations.
-You must edit and reenable the disabled automations to run them again.
+You must edit and re-enable the deactivated automations to run them again.
 This action is not reversible.

 - Test - Test custom connectors in Workspace ONE Intelligence to make sure Workspace ONE Intelligence and your service can communicate.

 To add a custom connection, import your Postman collection.
 The requests in the Postman JSON file are the actions.
 After you import the collection, the actions become available to use in automation workflows.